 Young space enthusiasts, ages 7-12, learn about how the human body adapts to space flight and extra-terrestrial environments.
-The goal of this camp is to introduce students to the fundamentals of aerospace physiology.
+The goal of this 4-day camp is to introduce students to the fundamentals of aerospace physiology.
 They will learn about the brain, heart, lungs, vision, and balance.
 Campers also will make water filters and a set of lungs, collect their own sleep and circadian rhythms, design astronaut habitats, learn basic astronomy, the power of air, and much more.

 Who: Students Ages 7-12